Sneharaj7645653/Tranquillity/README.md

 # Tranquillity: Clean Air Locator

 ## Overview
 The **Tranquillity: Clean Air Locator** is a web application that helps users find and navigate to nearby locations with better air quality.
-Using real-time air quality data from APIs, the application provides a curated list of cleaner locations sorted by distance.
+Using real-time air quality data from APIs, the application provides a curated list of cleaner locations with distance.
 With integrated Google Maps navigation, users can seamlessly get directions from their current location to a selected cleaner spot, promoting a healthier lifestyle.

 ## Features
 - **Real-Time Air Quality Data**: Fetches live air quality data from reliable APIs.